-Guest blogging takes a lot of work.
+Guest blogging takes a lot of work, but it is an authentic strategy for link-building.
 Writing something good enough to get accepted by a good blog takes time.
 And pitching a guest post is its own skill.

 Beyond Links: Guest blogging often has social media benefits.
 It’s good for networking, not just for links.

 I don’t mean online press releases, which do not lead to quality links (did you think Google could be fooled so easily?).
 I’m talking about actual mentions in the media.
 Press mentions don’t always lead to links, although savvy PR firms know the value and do request a link.
 This is also known as link reclamation.